 Living Simply – Care for the Earth, Care for the Poor

-From the first page of the Bible right through to Pope Francis, human beings are called to be “Stewards of Creation.”
+From the first page of the Bible right through to the most recent inspiration from Pope Francis, human beings are called to be “Stewards of Creation.”
 In 2015 Pope Francis wrote an Encyclical – a letter to the world – called “Laudato Si’.”
 This means “Praise be to God” and it is the first line of a prayer of St Francis of Assisi, the Canticle of Creation, where he names the sun as “brother” and the earth as “sister.”
 All of creation is Divine, all of creation is inter-related.

 Listen and respond, says Pope Francis, to “the cry of the earth, the cry of the poor.”
 You can read or download the full letter here – it is well worth taking time with it.

-We have a long-established (from autumn 2020) Food Bank Donation Point within the church, taking donations every week to S.M.I.L.E. and local food banks, to support families in need.
+• We have a long-established (from autumn 2020) Food Bank Donation Point within the church, taking donations every week to S.M.I.L.E. (https://www.smilelondonessex.com/) – it is the local charity supporting hundreds of families in Havering and beyond.
 For more information about Food Banks, hunger and poverty in the UK, go to the Trussell Trust website: https://www.trusselltrust.org/

 To Live Simply includes actions that we can all do – small changes, that gradually make a big difference: